-7.5.2 Maximize Use of Sonoma Water Resolving System Bottlenecks
+6.5.2 Maximize Use of Sonoma Water Resolving System Bottlenecks

-This alternative assumes imported water volume could be increased if all capacity limitations related to pump stations and boosters are resolved.
+This alternative assumes imported water volume could be increased if all capacity limitations related to pump stations and boosters in the transmission system are resolved.
 The limitations to be resolved would be at Ely Booster, Kastania pump station (recent upgraded already) and Ignacio pump station.
-After resolving the pumping limitations, the pipe capacity would be the next constraint to moving flows into the MMWD service area.
+After resolving the pumping limitations, the pipe capacity would be the next constraint to moving flows into the Marin Water service area.

-The assumption for costs related to this alternative are based on prorated dollars per MGD improvement of the recent Kastania expansion and estimates from the Bottleneck Study.
-This alternative is anticipated to yield 2,500 AFY of additional water supply.
-The associated cost of these improvements at Ignacio Pump Station and Ely Booster Station is approximately \$4.5 million, plus over \$40 million in recommended improvements downstream of IPS.
+The assumption for costs related to this alternative are based on prorated dollars per MGD improvement of the recent Kastania Pump Station expansion and estimates from the Bottleneck Study.
+This alternative is anticipated to yield 2,500 AFY of additional water supply (not additive to 7.5.1).
+The associated cost of these improvements at Ignacio Pump Station and Ely Booster Station is approximately \$4.5 million, plus over \$40 million in recommended improvements in Marin Water's distribution system downstream of IPS.
 The unit cost of water provided by this alternative is estimated at \$2,400 - \$3,400 per AF depending on the level of needed improvements downstream of IPS.
 Additional detail on this alternative is provided in Appendix D.

-7.5.3 Maximize Use of Sonoma Water with South Transmission System
+6.5.3 Maximize Use of Sonoma Water with South Transmission System

-This alternative includes the improvements at the Ignacio pump station to resolve MMWD's system bottlenecks.
+This alternative includes the improvements at the Ignacio Pump Station to resolve Marin Water's system bottlenecks.
 In addition, this alternative also considers the South Transmission System (STS) pipeline, a connection that has been considered by Sonoma Water to reduce flow constrains in the Petaluma aqueduct.
-The STS would connect Cotati tanks to the Kastania pump station improving the ability of Sonoma Water to supply North Marin and MMWD demands.
+The STS would connect Cotati tanks to the Kastania pump station improving the ability of Sonoma Water to supply North Marin and Marin Water demands.
 The STS could have different alignments, along the highway 101 or following local surface streets.

 This alternative uses the STS alignment that follows surface local streets to avoid complex costs related to the use of a major highway right-of-way (highway 101).
-It was assumed that the cost of the STS would be shared with Sonoma Water or other agencies and MMWD share would not exceed 50%.
-This alternative is anticipated to yield up to 2,700 AFY of additional dry period water supply for MMWD.
-The associated cost to MMWD is approximately \$50 to \$75 million, depending on pipeline sizing, alignment, and storage capacity.
+It was assumed that the cost of the STS would be shared with Sonoma Water or other agencies and Marin Water share would not exceed 50%.
+This alternative is anticipated to yield up to 2,700 AFY (not additive to 7.5.1 and 7.5.2) of additional dry period water supply for Marin Water.
+The associated cost to Marin Water is approximately \$50 to \$75 million, depending on pipeline sizing, alignment, and storage capacity.
 Annual O&M costs are estimated at approximately \$6 million.
 The unit cost of water for this alternative is estimated at \$3,400 - 3,800 per AF.

-7.5.4 Maximize Use of Sonoma Water with Connection from Stafford to Nicasio/Soulajule Reservoirs
+6.5.4 Maximize Use of Sonoma Water with Connection from Stafford to Nicasio/Soulajule Reservoirs

 This alternative would use the current North Marin network of pipelines to fill up North Marin's Stafford reservoir with Petaluma aqueduct water.
-Stafford storage would then be exported to MMWD reservoirs (Nicasio and Soulajule) via new pipeline through Hicks Valley.
+Stafford storage would then be exported to Marin Water reservoirs (Nicasio and Soulajule) via new pipeline through Hicks Valley.
 The preference for this alternative would be to send water to Nicasio unless it is full, then send to Soulajule.